Unipisa/unipisa.github.io/faq.md

 <span style= "color:#159957">About Projects</span>
 </a>
 {: style="text-align: center;"}
-Have a question that isn’t answered here?
-Contact us, at <github-g@vt.edu>.
-{: style="text-align: center;"}
+Have a question that isn’t answered here?  **[Contact us !]({{site.baseurl}}/about_us** {: style="text-align: center;"}
 ---

-## **<a name = "VTOrganizationMembership" class= "content-anchor"></a>About VT Organization Membership**
+## **<a name = "VTOrganizationMembership" class= "content-anchor"></a>About Unipisa Organization Membership**
 ---

-#### **Q**: How do I become a member of the VT GitHub Organization?
+#### **Q**: How do I become a member of the Unipisa GitHub Organization?
-**A**: Membership to the VT GitHub Organization is limited to current and former Virginia Tech staff and students, through invitation only.
-To register for membership, visit the Virginia Tech GitHub Page and navigate to the **[Join Organization]({{site.baseurl}}join_organization)** section.
-Once there, enter your GitHub account username and VT email address.
-A verification email will be sent to the supplied VT email address.
-Once verified, an invitation to join the VT Organization will be sent to the email address associated with your GitHub account.
+**A**: Membership to the Unipisa GitHub Organization is limited to current Università di Pisa faculty, staff and students, through invitation only.
+To register for membership, visit the Università di Pisa GitHub Page and navigate to the **[Join Organization]({{site.baseurl}}join_organization)** section.
+Once there, enter your GitHub account username and unipi email address.
+A verification email will be sent to the supplied institutional email address.
+Once verified, an invitation to join the Unipisa Organization will be sent to the email address associated with your GitHub account.

-_Note: Verification emails will only be sent to @vt.edu email addresses._

 #### **Q**: As a member, what can and can’t I do?
 **A**: You **can** view the profiles and public teams of other members.
 You **can** apply for your repository to be added to the Organization; refer to _[About Repositories]({{site.baseurl}}#Repositories)_.
 You **can** create Teams; refer to _[About Teams]({{site.baseurl}}#Teams)_.
 You **can** create Organization Projects; refer to _[About Projects]({{site.baseurl}}#Projects)_.
 You **cannot** create/transfer repositories from your account directly to the Organization.
 You **cannot** invite other users to the Organization.
 You **cannot** push to repositories that you do not have write access to.